 Good Times

 Although I never brought the mug to work, I drank my morning, evening, and weekend coffee almost exclusively from the mug.
 Coffee seemed to taste better.
-The larger size was perfect for a single french press.
-My other normal size mugs no longer were of any value to me.
-But, the handle was what made this mug perfect.
-My pinky wasn’t jammed into the handle like smaller mugs.
+The larger size was perfect for a single French press.
+My other normal-size mugs no longer were of any value to me.
+But the handle was what made this mug perfect.
+My pinky wasn’t jammed into the handle like it was with smaller mugs.
 This chalice had no equal.

 The End